 Ready to start a new document?
 If you’re already signed into your Gmail account, head over to your Google Chrome browser, type doc.new into the URL bar and hit Enter.
 It’s as easy as that to get started.

 If you’re not yet logged in, it’ll either prompt you for your account credentials or give you an option to register.
-Again, creating a Gmail account is free and gives you instant access to business essential tools within the Google Suite such as Docs, Sheets, Slides, Forms and more.
+Again, creating a Gmail account is free and gives you instant access to business essential tools within the Google Workspace such as Docs, Sheets, Slides, Forms and more.

 13. Do a Google Search… from within your doc